IEEE-ALEXSB-SW-TEAM/Training-2024/README.md

 # Training SW Team Alex SB

-this is the repo for our 2024-training materials.
+This is the repo for our general software 2025-training materials.

 - [database](./Database)